 Prepare the crust

-Start by making the graham cracker crust:
+Start with the graham cracker crust:

 Prepare the filling